NielsenDigitalSDK/nielsenappsdk-android/com/nielsenappsdk/agfx/NielsenAppSdk-ReadMe.md

 Nielsen App Sdk Release Notes
 ******************************************************************************************************
+Release 8.0.0.0 (10-05-2020)

+- FPID and VendorID support.
+- Support for Android apps running on ChromeOS.
+- Support for Xamarin cross platform framework.
+- Other bug fixes and enhancements.

 Release 7.2.0.0 (05-18-2020)

 .
 DTVR AQH and IVD requirements for End and pause timeout